 Ultrarelativistic Heavy Ion Collisions

 Our research group is continuing the work of the group of Prof. Dr. R. Santo, who participated in the first experiments of this kind at the SPS accelerator at CERN.
-The measurement of direct photons in these experiments yielded a significant part of our current knowledge of high-energy, dense nuclear matter.
+The measurement of direct photons in these experiments yielded a significant insight into the properties of hot and dense quark-gluon matter.

-Another huge increase in available energy compared to RHIC is planned with the Large Hadron Collider (LHC).
-The machine is scheduled for operation in 2007 at the European center for high energy physics, CERN.
-In addition to the planned experiments concentrating on proton-proton collision, there is also a dedicated heavy ion experiment, called ALICE.
-One of the central detectors of ALICE is a big Transition Radiation Detector (TRD), which we are planning and building in close collaboration with other European institutes and universities.
+Another huge increase in the collision energy was achieved with the LHC at CERN.
+The machine started operation in 2009 and collided lead beams for the first time in 2010.
+We are long-time participants in the dedicated heavy ion experiment ALICE.
+One of the central detectors of ALICE is a large Transition Radiation Detector (TRD), which we built and operate, in close collaboration with other European institutes and universities.

-Transition radiation x-rays are produced by the passage of highly relativistic charged particles through layers of material with different indices of refraction.
-Transition radiation detectors are unique tools for separating high energy electrons and positrons from charged pions.
-Unlike pions, electron and positrons are not subject to the strong force.
-This makes them ideal probes to study the hottest and densest phase of such collisions.
-In ALICE the TRD will be used to study the production of J/Psi and Y-particles.
-In addition, the detector is used as a fast second level trigger system for charged particles with high momentum.
+Transition radiation X-rays are produced by the passage of highly relativistic charged particles through layers of material with different indices of refraction.
+Transition radiation detectors are unique tools for separating high energy electrons and positrons from charged pions and other hadrons.
+In addition, the detector provides a second level trigger for electrons, heavy fragments and jets.